ros-arch/rosdep-with-aur/README.md

  * Repology is slow at this scale.
 Consider matching files contained in the packages
  * As Repology operates on projects instead of packages, way too many packages may be emitted (e.g. Qt)
  * Create separate lists for official repositories and AUR
+ * Merge information from previous rosdep list to keep manual changes